w3c/secure-payment-confirmation/scope.md

 is to create a consistent and trusted authentication experience across the Web.

+* **Scalable and Secure**.
+With FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
+With SPC, any origin can authenticate the user using another Relying Party's credentials, provided that the authentication takes place within a known payment context.
+This supports streamlined authentication across merchant sites without additional enrollments.
+At the current time, Payment Request API establishes the payment context.
+In practice, SPC can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.

 * **Transaction Confirmation**.
 SPC generates cryptographic proof of the user's confirmation of transaction details.
 This is intended to help entities fulfill regulatory requirements (e.g., when used with 3DS2